cssu/firstyearguide/FYG.md

 6. **Community**

- Get involved with the CS community!
-U of T has tons of different CS-oriented clubs, study groups, and more!
+Get involved with the community; U of T has tons of different CS-oriented clubs, study groups, and more!
-We have a page of >?<br>
+We have a page full of student clubs, unions, and groups that we've partnered with on [our website](https://www.cssu.ca/community) - a little bit of everything. <br>

+Interested in [machine intelligence](https://utmist.gitlab.io/) or [computer graphics](https://www.instagram.com/utcomputergraphics/)?
+Maybe [capture the flag](https://uoftctf.org/)?
+Perhaps [cybersecurity](https://cssa.sa.utoronto.ca/)?
+You name, we have it - you can even check for a more comprehensive lists of student clubs at the [Student Organization Portal](https://sop.utoronto.ca/groups/https://sop.utoronto.ca/groups/)!

+The CSSU also hosts tons of social events every year, the most popular among them being the **Teatime with Professors** events and the **Pancake Recruitment Breakfasts** - keep an eye out for these on our [Instagram](https://www.instagram.com/uoftcssu/).

-- Also see Finding your community under Mental Health
+- Also see: _Finding your community_ under the [Mental Health section](#mental-health).

 ## (TODO: Community Section)